 - take-home experiments that can be done by students or by teachers as demonstrations in class

-The materials on this site were developed by a team of physics instructors and students at the University of British Columbia and are in the process of being tested by high school teachers and graduate and undergraduate physics students.
+The materials on this site were developed by a team of physics instructors at the University of British Columbia and are in the process of being tested by high school teachers and graduate and undergraduate physics students.
 Ongoing surveying of instructors and student using this resource is being undertaken and feedback is appreciated at any time.
 Each topic is connected to curriculum content and learning outcomes within the high school science curriculum in the province of British Columbia (which in many cases follows the Pan-Canadian Science Curriculum).
 We provide solutions to all problem sets and multiple choice questions, which in some cases include providing excel spreadsheets to perform simulations and calculations.
 Take home experiments are tested and sample data sets provided.
 Therefore we hope that these materials can be easily incorporated into existing secondary and undergraduate physics courses.

 We hope that through this website, we can encourage students’ critical thinking and problem solving skills, and eventually help instructors to make sustainability central to their teaching.